 Now it’s your turn to share… Does your blog or website get hit every time Google updates their algorithm?
 Does it have something to do with black or grey hat techniques you may be using?
 Does your content bring value to your readers?
 Share this in the comments below – I’m always interested in learning something new!

 One of the reasons you may not be earning the amount of money you would like is because of poor advertisement placing.
 Online advertising is not much different from printed ads on billboards or in magazines in the sense that placement is everything.
 With ad placement, it’s important to remember not to overwhelm your users, but you need to get them to look (and click) the ad.
 So what do you do?
-Here are some popular techniques people use… (more…)
+Here are Some Tips For Ad Placement On A Website (more…)